By The Numbers

 Curriculum and Requirements

-BA/MAT Five-Year Program in Elementary Education
+Dual-Degree BA/MAT or BS/MAT in Elementary Education

 The elementary education program is designed to prepare the teacher candidate with in-depth content knowledge across the elementary school curriculum and exemplary skills in teaching and classroom management.
 Students interested in elementary education may major in any discipline or have an interdisciplinary major.